guillermoC9/bits-and-nibbles/README.md

 - ### Entropy:
   Pseudo-random algorithms require unpredictable entropy for seeding.
 Here is an easy way to obtain it.
 - ### Checksum:
-  There are some checksums which are very uself for everyday life, like the luhn's checksum or the Spanish control letter (letra del DNI, NIF o NIE).
+  There are some checksums which are very uself for everyday life, like the Luhn's checksum or the Spanish control letter (letra del DNI, NIF o NIE).
 - ### PDF:
   Wouldn't you like to create full fledged PDF files from C?